A Guide to Russia’s Resources

 There are dozens of other steel companies in Russia.

-Russia holds 17 billion tons of oil and 48 billion cubic meters of gas.
+Russia holds proven reserves of 80 billion tons of oil and 1,688 trillion cubic feet of gas.
 Russia holds the number one spot for world gas reserves and is the world’s second largest producer of dry natural gas, second to the US.
-The U.S. Geologic Survey estimates that Russia may hold as much as 25% of the world’s oil and Russia is the world’s third largest oil producer, just behind the US and Saudi Arabia.
-Oil and gas accounted for 52.9% of Russian exports in 2018.
+Russia is the world’s third largest oil producer, just behind the US and Saudi Arabia.
+State revenues from oil and gas accounted for nearly eight percent of the country’s GDP in 2022.

-Lukoil is Russia’s largest oil company (and ninth largest in the world).
-It owns wells, refineries, and a chain of gas stations which has been franchised into the US.
+Lukoil is Russia’s largest oil company.
+It is vertically integrated with wells, refineries, and a chain of gas stations which has been franchised into the US under a North American subsidiary.
+Although Lukoil Russia is today under US sanctions, those stations are still owned by the subsidiary and allowed to continue to function under the Lukoil brand.
+Since sanctions, the company has expanded in Russia, acquiring additional wells, at least one refinery, and more gas stations.
 Net income declared for 2017 amounted to nearly $2.7 billion.
-It is unique among Russian hydrocarbon companies in that the majority of its shares are held by minority stock holders.
+For 2023, this had risen to $13 billion, even with a greatly reduced ruble value.
+Lukoil is unique among Russian hydrocarbon companies in that the majority of its shares are held by minority stockholders.

 Article: Oil Reserves by Category (Wikipedia entry)

-About 22% of the world’s titanium sponge extraction occurs in Russia.
+In 2019, Russian extracted 22% of the world’s titanium sponge supply.
 Titanium sponge is the major source of titanium, one of the world’s strongest metals, which is used in military vehicles, arms manufacture, nuclear power stations, aircraft and shipbuilding, and drilling equipment.
-Russia also produces about 5.2% of the world’s magnesium, most often used to raise the melting point of alloys (but has widely varied uses in agriculture, medicine, industry, and chemistry).
+Today, however, production has fallen to about 6%.
+Russia also produced about 5.2% of the world’s magnesium in 2019.
+Today, that has fallen to 2%.
+Magnesium is most often used to raise the melting point of alloys (but has widely varied uses in agriculture, medicine, industry, and chemistry).

 VSMPO-Avisma is the world’s largest titanium company and controls all of Russia’s exported titanium.
-It accounted for 20% of the global market in 2016.
+As of 2023, it still accounted for 25% of the global market.
+Although not under direct sanctions, most companies have begun looking for other suppliers as the fear of sanctions (or export restrictions by Russia) are great.
+Perhaps ironically, many companies turned to China for imports.
+The company is controlled by its management (which holds 50%+1 share in VSMPO-Avisma), while the Russian Technologies Corporation holds a blocking interest of 25% plus one share.
+It was formerly 51% held by Rosoboronexport, one of Russia’s main arms producers.
 VSMPO-Avisma also mines substantial amounts of magnesium.
-It is controlled by its management (which holds 50%+1 share in VSMPO-Avisma), while the Russian Technologies Corporation holds a blocking interest of 25% plus one share.
-It was formerly 51% held by Rosoboronexport.

 TVEL is a private company, but wholly owned and managed by the Federal Atomic Energy Agency (FAAE).
 TVEL controls 100% of uranium mining in Russia, and 17% of global production.
 In Russia, this takes place mostly in the Chita Region by a TVEL subsidiary, the Priargunskiy Mining and Chemical Combine (PMCC).
 The company also holds interests in uranium mining and export in Ukraine, Kazakhstan, Mongolia, Uzbekistan, and Kyrgyzstan.